johnjeffers/luxury-yacht-releases/README.md

 Sail the Seas of Kubernetes in Style!

-Luxury Yacht is a Kubernetes object brower and manager.
+Luxury Yacht is a Kubernetes object browser and manager.
 It's a friendly, useful GUI interface to your Kubernetes cluster.

 [Get the latest beta here](https://github.com/johnjeffers/luxury-yacht-releases/releases)